nikiizvorski/RealmAndroid/README.md

 - Activity -> View Layer
 - Realm and Model classes -> Model Layer

+Documentation?

+- The prject is documented and you can remove that with a simple Android Studio Plugin if you don't want the documentation.

 Removed transitions?

 - Yes there is no need for any animations that's why we remove them completely.
 Any diffrence between this and a fragment?
 Answer that one by yourself.